M. Todd Bates, Ph.D.

 Community Service & Involvement

-Member of the study panel on Christ and Culture for the Evangelical Theological Society, fall 2007 — Present.
+Study group: Christ and Culture for the Evangelical Theological Society, fall 2007 — Present.

-Director, Classical Liberal Arts program, Patrick Henry College, fall 2004 – spring 2006; redesigned a struggling degree plan, enhancing the curriculum, and expanding the available offerings.
+Director, Classical Liberal Arts program, Patrick Henry College, fall 2004 – spring 2006;

 Assistant Editor, Criswell Theological Review, fall 2003 – spring 2004.

 Associate Director, Vines Institute of Biblical Preaching, The Criswell College, spring 2001 – fall 2002

 Chairperson, Ad Hoc Committee at The Criswell College, spring 2002 – spring 2003